KhrySystem/Dragon/README.md

 # DragonEngine
-DragonEngine is a C++, code-first, thin and lightweight Vulkan 3D game engine designed with gaming, AR, and VR in mind.
-Designed to keep functions tucked away when you don't want to see them, and give access to the APIs beneath it when you want it.
+DragonEngine is a C++, code-first, thin and lightweight Vulkan 3D game engine designed with gaming, AR, and VR in mind; designed to keep functions tucked away when you don't want to see them, and give access to the APIs beneath it when you want it.

 ## Structure
 ```txt